celo-org/docs/docs/network/alfajores/use-mobile-wallet.md

 ![Verifying your phone number with an invitation code](https://storage.googleapis.com/celo-website/docs/celo-onboarding.gif)

-For more information on how to run a build of the Celo Wallet and develop on it, please refer to the [Running the Wallet Locally](/wallet/celo-wallet/functionality) section.

 For more detailed information on how to get an account please refer to the [Getting an Account and Funds](/wallet/faucet-testnet) section.

 ### Report a Bug